dart-lang/language/working/0524-variance/feature-specification.md

-In order to ease the transition where types with explicit variance are created and used, this proposal allows for certain subtype relationships where dynamic type checks are still needed when using legacy types (where type parameters are _implicitly_ covariant) to access an object, even in the case where the object has a type with explicit variance.
-For example, it is allowed to declare `class MyList<out E> implements List<E> {...}`, even though this means that `MyList` has members such as `add` that require dynamic checks and may incur a dynamic type error.
+In order to ease the transition where types with explicit variance are created and used, this proposal allows for certain subtype relationships where dynamic type checks are still needed when using pre-feature types (where type parameters are _implicitly_ covariant) to access an object, even in the case where the object has a type with explicit variance.
+For example, it is allowed to declare `class MyList<out E> implements List<E>
+{...}`, even though this means that `MyList` has members such as `add` that require dynamic checks and may incur a dynamic type error.

 ## Syntax